You don’t have to be a super hero or have special powers to build your resilience, you just need a little know-how, and a lot of the right mind set.

 7 years later, there was another bout of numerous knocks, this time they were set to continue coming over a number of years.
 That’s when I launched myself into the world of life coaching, more books, and this time more focused time walking out, giving myself over to my love of natural history.
 That wasn’t the end of life knocks by any means, but those two bouts of multiple stressful life events changed me forever.
 My mindset and outlook had changed.
 I’d taken my lessons and become more resilient.

-I want to share with you some of the things that worked for me, and which are used in professional interventions with clients who are struggling with life, very much as I do with my emotional and resilience coaching sets.
+I want to share with you some of the things that worked for me, and for my clients.
 Not everything below will resonate with everyone, take what you like, ignore what you don’t.

 Building your Toolkit